History of Japan: Yayoi period

 The advent of the Yayoi people from the Asian mainland brought fundamental transformations to the Japanese archipelago.
 The millennial achievements of the Neolithic Revolution took hold of the islands in a relatively short span of centuries, particularly with the development of rice cultivation and metallurgy.
 Until recently, the onset of this wave of cultural and technological changes was thought to have begun around 400 BC.
 Radio-carbon evidence now suggests that the new phase started some 500 years earlier, between 1,000 and 800 BC.
 Endowed with bronze and iron weapons and tools initially imported from China and the Korean peninsula, the Yayoi radiated out from northern Kyūshū, gradually supplanting the Jōmon.
 They also introduced weaving and silk production, new woodworking methods, glassmaking technology, and new architectural styles.
 The expansion of the Yayoi appears to have brought about a fusion with the indigenous Jōmon, resulting in a small genetic admixture.

 These Yayoi technologies originated on the Asian mainland.
 There is debate among scholars as to what degree their spread can be attributed to migration or to cultural diffusion.
 The migration theory is supported by genetic and linguistic studies.
 Historian Hanihara Kazurō has suggested that the annual immigrant influx from the continent ranged from 350 to 3,000.

 The population of Japan began to increase rapidly, perhaps with a 10-fold rise over the Jōmon.
 Calculations of the increasing population size by the end of the Yayoi period have varied from 1 to 4 million.
 Skeletal remains from the late Jōmon period reveal a deterioration in already poor standards of health and nutrition, whereas contemporaneous Yayoi archaeological sites possess large structures suggestive of grain storehouses.
-This shift was accompanied by an increase in both the stratification of society and tribal warfare, indicated by segregated gravesites and military fortifications.
+This shift was accompanied by an increase in both the stratification of society and tribal warfare, indicated by segregated gravesites and military fortifications (like Yoshinogari).

 During the Yayoi period, the Yayoi tribes gradually coalesced into a number of kingdoms.
 The earliest written work to unambiguously mention Japan, the Book of Han, published in 111 AD, states that one hundred kingdoms comprised Japan, which is referred to as Wa.
 A later Chinese work of history, the Book of Wei, states that by 240 AD, the powerful kingdom of Yamatai, ruled by the female monarch Himiko, had gained ascendancy over the others, though modern historians continue to debate its location and other aspects of its depiction in the Book of Wei.